wireapp/wire-web-packages/packages/travis-bot/README.md

 ## Travis Bot

 A bot used by Travis build scripts which posts useful messages to Wire.
-Based on [`@wireapp/core`](https://www.npmjs.com/package/@wireapp/core).

 ### Getting Started